araffin/academic-kickstart/content/post/hyperparam-tuning/index.md

 date: 2023-05-15
 ---

-Selecting the right hyperparameters can make or break your machine learning model.
-But who has time for endless trial and error or manual guesswork?
+When you're building a machine learning model, you want to find the best hyperparameters to make it shine.
+But who has the luxury of trying out every possible combination?

-Luckily, automatic hyperparameter tuning is there to the rescue.
+The good news is that automatic hyperparameter tuning can save the day.
+By trying out a bunch of configurations and stopping the least promising ones early, you can find the perfect hyperparameters without breaking a sweat.

-By cleverly sampling the search space and pruning unpromising trials early, automatic tuning can help you find the best hyperparameter settings quickly and effortlessly.
+The trick is to allocate your "budget" (aka time and resources) wisely.
+You want to try out as many combinations as possible, but you don't have an infinite amount of time.

-Plus, it frees you up to focus on other important tasks, like drinking coffee or napping ;).
+By pruning the bad trials early and focusing on the promising ones, you can find the best hyperparameters quickly and efficiently.
+And the best part?
+You can focus on more important things... like drinking coffee or taking a nap.

-As a personal and concrete example, I used this technique on a [real elastic quadruped](https://arxiv.org/abs/2209.07171) to optimize the parameters of a controller directly on the real robot.
+As a personal and concrete example, I used this technique on a [real elastic quadruped](https://arxiv.org/abs/2209.07171) to optimize the parameters of a controller directly on the real robot (it can also be good [baseline](https://arxiv.org/abs/2310.05808) for locomotion).

 In this blog post, I'll explore some of the techniques for automatic hyperparameter tuning, using reinforcement learning as a concrete example.
 I'll discuss the challenges of hyperparameter optimization, and introduce different samplers and schedulers for exploring the hyperparameter space.